-The Launch Enterprise Directorate of the Space and Missile Systems Center, Los Angeles Air Force Base, California, manages the Evolved Expendable Launch Vehicle (EELV) program.
-The program provides the United States (U.S.) assured access to space (defined as at least two launch systems or families of launch systems) with three families of launch vehicles: Atlas V, Delta IV, Delta IV Heavy, and Falcon 9 (Falcon 9 Upgrade and Falcon Heavy).
+The Launch Enterprise Systems Directorate of the Space and Missile Systems Center, Los Angeles Air Force Base, California, manages the National Security Space Launch program (NSSL, formerly the Evolved Expendable Launch Vehicle or EELV) program.
+The program provides the United States assured access to space -- defined as at least two launch systems or families of launch systems -- with three families of launch vehicles: Atlas V, Delta IV, Delta IV Heavy, and Falcon 9 and Falcon Heavy.
 These launch vehicles provide critical space-lift capability to support Department of Defense and other National Security missions.
-The EELV program has successfully launched over 70 National Security Space (NSS) launches in support of the Air Force, the National Reconnaissance Office (NRO), and the Navy.
+The NSSL program has successfully launched over 70 National Security Space launches in support of the Air Force, the National Reconnaissance Office and the U.S. Navy.

 Program cost savings are achieved through operability and acquisition improvements.
 Operability improvements include the use of common components and infrastructure, standard payload interfaces, standardized launch pads, and reduced on-pad processing.
 Acquisition improvements include block buys of launch vehicles and competition between certified providers.